If you’re wondering how to get Christmas visitors to come back to your church, read about four ways that will help.

 For your church, this means identifying the simplest next step.
 During the service, you might direct new people to a particular booth or person, where they can receive a free gift.
 Or maybe you prefer to mail people a gift (which creates more incentive for them to give you their address).
 If your primary goal is to help new people develop relationships, maybe you direct them to an event catered to new people, or a small group, or a meeting with a staff person who can afford to invest in the relationship.

-Maybe it’s as simple as getting them to come again next week.
+Maybe it’s as simple as getting Christmas visitors to come again next week.

-Whatever your ideal next step is, it should be designed for people who are completely new to your church, and it should be completely clear what you’d like them to do.
+Whatever your ideal next step is, it should be designed for people who are completely new to your church (for example, Christmas visitors) and it should be completely clear what you’d like them to do.
 Pick the most appropriate next step and focus your efforts on directing people to take that action.
 At most, include one secondary action you’d like people to take if they aren’t ready to take the ideal next step you’ve selected.

 Giving people too many choices is almost as bad as giving them none.